Ryngineer-Public/property-pulse-nextjs/README.md

     The not-found.jsx file is used for handling 404 pages.
 It's typically rendered only on the server when a route doesn't exist.
     It usually just displays a static message, so it doesn't need client-side interactivity or hooks.
     By default, Next.js treats not-found.jsx as a server component, which is more efficient for static content.

+### "Use Server"

+Marking a component or an action as "use server" indicates that the function should be executed on the server side even if the function is imported into a client component.

+If a function is imported and invoked from a client component, and the file containing that function is not marked with "use server", then Next.js treats that function as client-side code.

+This means:

+- The function's code will be bundled and sent to the browser.
+- Any server-only logic (like database access or using environment variables) will fail or expose sensitive information.
+- To ensure a function runs only on the server (and is never sent to the client), you must mark the file or function with "use server".
+This is why your bookmarkProperty.js file starts with "use server";—so it is always executed on the server, even if called from a client component via a server action.

+Summary:

+No "use server" = function is client-side if imported into a client component.
+With "use server" = function is always server-side, safe for server-only logic.

 ### Client vs. Server Components